EmuxEvans/tinystatus/README.md

 script into a new folder first, optionally with your database file "D" that may contain a list of known peers.

-If you don't have a publicly visible hostname (most likely), you can host a server online using the included WSGI application.
-For example, you can copy/paste the WSGI application code directly into a PythonAnywhere.com wsgi config file, and it will host an SSL-secured webapp TinyStatus server for you.
-However, you'll first have to open up a bash shell in the "consoles" dialog of PythonAnywhere, and type "pip-2.7 install --user pyramid_rpc defusedxml" to install the required dependencies.

 ## Why did you write this?
 TinyP2P was written in response to government proposals in the US to illegalise file-sharing protocols.
 The aim of the script was to demonstrate that, with P2P